275RR-Public/LivingStream-python/README.md

 - **Dependencies**:
   - Core libraries: `torch`, `torchvision`, `torchaudio`, `pyrealsense2`, `opencv-python`, `numpy`, `ultralytics`.
+  - `requirements.txt` is included just as a point of reference

 - **Unity Integration**:
   - Data is sent via loopback using UDP ( 127.0.0.1 : 5005 ).
 Ensure your Unity project is configured to receive an ID and x, y, z coordinates for each tracked object.

+- **Expansion of Features in the Future**:
+  - The object tracking in `lib/tracker.py` is already using pose estimation with skeleton tracking keypoints to track each person's feet.
+This makes adding additional features in the future using a person's hands or face almost trivial.
+  - The calibration process is designed to map a person into Unity first then scale the transformation for use with a projector.
+The advantage of this approach is that removing the few lines of step1 code at the beginning and end of the `calibrate` function allows this same calibration process to be used in use cases where a 1-to-1 mapping into Unity is the final result.

 ---